 From a range of starting points, we strive for all children to make strong progress academically, emotionally, creatively, socially and physically.
 Knowledge, understanding and skills are secured and embedded so that children are able to achieve their potential and are fully prepared for secondary school.
 By the time our children leave OLGH, we want them to be confident, articulate, knowledgeable, upstanding members of the community, ready to continue their learning journey.

 Early Years Foundation Stage

-Children are taught phonics as soon as they start at our school through Read, Write Inc. Every effort is made to enable children to keep up and travel along the journey of learning to read together by incorporating timely and frequent support.
+Children are taught phonics as soon as they start at our school through Read, Write Inc. Every effort is made to enable children to keep up and travel along the journey of learning to read together by incorporating timely and frequent 1:1 support.
 Once they are ready, children are given home reading books and encouraged to read at home with the support of adults.

 Key Stage 1 and 2 Curriculum

 We have developed our curriculum with thought and care using the latest research and up-to-date teaching strategies.
 Subjects covered within Key Stage 1 and 2 are: RE, phonics and reading, writing, maths, science, art and design, computing, design and technology, geography, history, music, R.S.H.E., P.E. and Spanish (KS2).
 Our broad and aspirational curriculum enables children to expand their language and vocabulary so that they can speak like experts.
 Care and attention has been given to ensuring that all subjects are given prominence within our curriculum.

 We ensure children have access to high-quality resources to support each subject: